 Special Diet Notes: Nutty Oatmeal Blender Waffle

-- ½ cup peanut butter, Sunbutter (for nut-free), or your favorite nut butter
+- ½ cup peanut butter, almond butter, or sunbutter (for nut-free)

 - 2 teaspoons baking powder

-- Make waffles according to the instructions with your waffle iron.
+- Cook the waffles according to the instructions with your waffle iron.